diunuge/GovTech-Mini-Project-Zenika/README.md

 ## Test
 1. To run tests from the IDE or using maven
-2. You can find the postman collection to test the API in ./docs folder
+2. You can find the Postman collection to test the API in ./docs folder
 3. Import the collection and run